 Although heat pumps are a good alternative to HVAC systems, they still come with a number of disadvantages.

-That includes the high cost of purchasing such a system, as well as the cost and difficulty of installation.
-Even the best pumps won’t function optimally unless they’re in the right spot.
+That includes the high cost of purchasing a heat pump, as well as the cost and difficulty of installation.
+Even the best heat pumps won’t function optimally unless they’re in the right spot.
 You’ll need to account for local geology, the movement of heat, and other factors.
 That’s why you should generally opt for professional installation.

-There are also questions about how sustainable pumps actually are.
+There are also questions about how sustainable heat pumps actually are.
 They can use some questionable fluids and chemicals to operate.
-Unless you specifically opt for biodegradable and eco-friendly fluid alternatives, it may be doing harm to the environment.
+Unless you specifically opt for biodegradable and eco-friendly fluid alternatives, the heat pump may be doing harm to the environment.